aseyq/imprs/README.md

 # Requirements on your machine
 - Python 3.8 or higher https://www.python.org/downloads/
 - Pip (should be automatically installed with Python)
-- Visual Studio code (https://code.visualstudio.com/download) or a text editor of your preference
+- Visual Studio Code (https://code.visualstudio.com/download) or a text editor of your preference
-- Also please get a Github account if you can.
+- Also, please get a GitHub account if you can.